nairuzabulhul/.CodeBits/Big-O-Notation/General Rules.md

 2- Worst case scenario

-### Rule 1: Calculating Big-O from Polynomial expression
+### Rule 1: Calculating Big-O from Polynomial expressions

 a) Look for the highest power in the expression